harshita-2402/Dermitection-Engage-2022/README.md

 1. The Deep Learning models load faster with a GPU, if GPU is not available please wait for about 1-2 minutes for the app to start and ignore CPU/GPU related warnings.
 2. The Jupyter Notebooks in modelTraining folder can be used to train the disease detection models again.

+## **CHALLENGES** <a name="heading5"></a>

+Lack of sufficient and correct data and time to generate a new one, impacted the accuracy of the deep learning classification models, however this app depicts the usecase of artifical intelligence in efficient recognition of diseases using facial recognition in real-time.